Felixstowe: History

-In 1953, at least 48 people died in the town in the North Sea flood.
+In 1953, at least 48 people died in the town during the North Sea flood.

+In 1993 'Fast Eddie Maher', a security van driver, stole £1.2m cash from outside Lloyds bank.
+He went on the run and was eventually arrested in 2012.

 Landguard Fort

 Landguard Fort, originally known as Langer Fort, is on the site of the last opposed invasion of England in 1667, and the first land battle of the Duke of York and of Albany's (later James II & VII) Marines.
 The current fort was built in the 18th century, and modified in the 19th century with substantial additional 19th/20th century outside batteries.
 The Fort hosts regular military re-enactments, including Darell's Day, which is a celebration of the last invasion, children's events and open-air theatre.

 In the two world wars the Fort was variously the HQ of the Harwich Harbour coast and anti-aircraft defences, the signal/control station for the harbour entrance, and a radio and radar station.

 Landguard Fort is in the care of English Heritage, and is managed by the Landguard Fort Trust to make it accessible to the public.